 With more than half a dozen national parks, countless stunning temples, world-renowned animal sanctuaries, hidden waterfalls, lush jungle, wild forests, and beautiful weather, you can be sure there’s already an active nomad community in Chiang Mai who are making the most of what this little corner of the world has to offer.

 Best Sports and Outdoor Adventures in Chiang Mai

 Wakeboarding in Chiang Mai

-Canyon Wake Park: Since the 1st of January 2018, Chiang Mai is home to the first (and only) cable park in all of northern Thailand!
-Only 25 minutes from the city, and located in the heart of a gorgeous canyon, It is sure to attract a good bit of the local digital nomads looking to get some refreshing fun and action after long laptop hours.
+Only 25 minutes from the city, and located in the heart of a gorgeous canyon, it’s sure to attract a hefty load of the local digital nomads looking to get some refreshing fun and action after long laptop hours.

 Is wakeboarding your primary addiction?
 If so, don’t forget to check out the best destination for wakeboarding nomads in our books: Bangkok.

 Chiang Mai is arguably the most beautiful mountainous region in all of Thailand, so there’s no shortage of hiking and trekking opportunities.